Easy Homemade Ice Cream

 When I was a little girl, my Dad would sometimes make ice cream for us in an old fashion style ice cream maker.
 It was wooden with a motor (not hand cranked), and incredibly loud.
 The result was always the most amazing ice cream I’d ever tasted.

-The Hamilton Beach 4-quart Automatic Ice Cream Maker is a little bit of that nostalgia updated for the 21st-century.
-It's still pretty loud, but this really is easy homemade ice cream that you'll want to make again and again!
+Today’s ice cream makers have come a long way.
+This really is easy homemade ice cream that you’ll want to make again and again!
 This recipe has just 5 easy ingredients for a classic creamy vanilla ice cream.

 - Whole Milk